 Sumit is our CPA exam blogger from India.
 He writes for us every Monday.

-Folks – Thank you for visiting my blog.
+Folks – Thank you for visiting my blog page.

-Today I will talk about the best order to take the CPA exam.
+Today I will talk about “MBA vs CPA – What is the best option?”

 Note from Stephanie